alexakreizinger/ps2hackswiki/docs/software/install-OPL.md

 ### Load OPL elf file onto USB

-1. Go to the [OPL Github](https://github.com/ps2homebrew/Open-PS2-Loader/releases) page and click the version link you want to use.
+1. Go to the [OPL Github](https://github.com/ps2homebrew/Open-PS2-Loader/releases) page and select the version you want to use.

     1. The most recent stable release will be given a version name such as v1.1.0 and will be labeled `Latest`.
 This will provide the best stability, but may not have improvements made in beta releases.